morten-andersen/tech-notes/programming/kotlin/basics/lambda.md

 // call to check if any equal numbers is in a range 2..10.none({ i: Int -> i % 2 == 0})

-// the paramter type can be dropped
+// the parameter type can be dropped
 2..10.none({ i -> i % 2 == 0})

 // the parenthesis can be dropped as well when the function only takes the lambda function as argument